-What is a Mobile Device?
+What is a mobile device?

 A mobile device is basically any handheld computer.
 It is designed to be extremely portable, often fitting in the palm of your hand or in your pocket.
 Some mobile devices are more powerful, and they allow you to do many of the same things you can do with a desktop or laptop computer.
 These include tablet computers, e-readers, and smartphones.

 Like laptops, tablet computers are designed to be portable.
-However, they provide a very different computing experience.
+However, they provide a different computing experience.
 The most obvious difference is that tablet computers don't have keyboards or touchpads.
 Instead, the entire screen is touch-sensitive, allowing you to type on a virtual keyboard and use your finger as a mouse pointer.

 Tablet computers are mostly designed for consuming media, and they are optimized for tasks like web browsing, watching videos, reading e-books, and playing games.
 For many people, a "regular" computer like a desktop or laptop is still needed in order to use some programs.
-However, the convenience of a tablet computer means that it may be ideal as a second computer.
-Below are some of the main features that you can expect with a tablet computer:
+However, the convenience of a tablet computer means it may be ideal as a second computer.
+Below are some of the main features you can expect with a tablet computer:

 - Mobile OS: Different types of tablets use different operating systems.
 Examples include Android and iOS.
 You'll usually be able to download free updates to your OS as they become available.

-- Solid-State Drives: Tablet computers usually use solid-state drives, which allow the computer to boot up and open programs more quickly.
+- Solid-state drives: Tablet computers usually use solid-state drives, which allow the computer to boot up and open programs more quickly.
 They are also more durable than hard disk drives.

 - Bluetooth: In order to save space, tablet computers have very few ports.
 If you want to use an external keyboard or other peripherals, they will often use a wireless Bluetooth connection.